Narrative Knowing in Heritage and Travel

 Papers have been accepted from researchers and from heritage and tourism practitioners that explore narrative non-fiction as a literary form or as professional practice for writing about place.
-Established academics and postgraduate or doctoral researchers are encouraged to submit their proposals.
-Further, pedagogic approaches to teaching interpretative and writing practices for these fields are also encouraged.
+Established academics and postgraduate or doctoral researchers also submitted their proposals.
+Further, pedagogic approaches to teaching interpretative and writing practices for these fields were also accepted.

 Deadline for full paper proposals was midnight UTC on December 15, 2020.
 Now closed.

 In addition, the conference plans to display posters digitally, in A0-size, single-slide landscape format in PowerPoint, for delegates to download and view offline.
-Please propose these by email in a Word document with the title of the poster, name, email and affiliation and brief description of the work plus two indicative bibliographic references.
+Please view these below:

 Conference language: English.
 Zoom will be used.